 In the selection of the grain the primary consideration is its starch content, since other constituents (proteins, etc.) are always present in ample amounts.
 In the old days, distillers apparently failed to recognize that differences exist between the starch content of various grades of grain and consequently always bought the cheapest.
 The fallacy in this has been amply demonstrated and the first and second grades of corn, although selling at higher prices per bushel, have been found actually cheaper sources of starch than the lower-priced inferior grades.

 One reason terroir stripping may have been allowed to happen is that at the time they did not have the science to find out what exactly they are compromising.
 (The science guys were also tricked by the practical guys who knowingly and deliberately built a value proposition into early bourbons hoping to be bought out for big money.)
-Terroir in whiskey, just like rum, may lie in the divine and hard won terpenes that you cannot titrate to reveal.
+Terroir in whiskey, just like rum, may lie in the divine and hard won carotene derived terpene congeners that you cannot simply titrate to reveal.
 The birectifier was a big deal because it was the first tool that could isolate and reveal the category.
-The next leg up came from chromatography which could first name and then further categorize.
+The next leg up came from chromatography which could first-name and then further categorize.
 Eventually big whiskey had the scientific tools to pursue terroir, but they didn’t have any market demand which has only re-emerged in the 21rst century.
-Birectifier analysis of the new bonded Overholt rye revealed some extraordinary things and I hope to conduct more in the future.
+Birectifier analysis of the new bonded Overholt rye revealed some extraordinary things and I hope to conduct more surveys in the future.

 A lot of the cultural terroir in spirits will be found in its relationship with science.
 Bourbon is a fascinating case study as they transitioned from so called practical distillers to the naive value stripping science guys and back around to what I call guided traditional practices.
 New American distilling has a really poor relationship with science.
 There is nearly 1 billion dollars in new American distillery investment and near no new player conducts any analysis unrelated to proofing.
 Near no one owns equipment as basic as an automatic titrator ($4500) and with possibly 200 million invested in new rum production, to my knowledge, not a single new player is equipped to measure the much talked about ester content of rum without outsourcing.
 I keep getting mansplained out the door trying to present the birectifier.